jancionear/NEPs/neps/nep-crossband.md

 But there is a problem with this simple representation - it doesn't say anything about the size of individual receipts.
 Let's say that two shards want to send 4MB of data each to another shard, but the incoming limit is 5MB.
 Should we assign 2.5MB of bandwidth to each of the sender shards?
 That would work if the shards want to send a lot of small receipts, but it wouldn't work when each shard wants to send a single 4MB receipt.
 A shard can't send a part of the 4MB receipt, it's either the whole receipt or nothing.
 The scheduler should assign 2.5MB/2.5MB of bandwidth when the receipts are small and 4MB/0MB when they're large.
 The simple version doesn't have enough information for the scheduler to make the right decision, so we'll use a richer representation.

 TODO: Make this section clearer \/
 The richer reprenentation is a list of possible bandwidths that the shard would like to receive.
-When a shard has a lot of small receipts in the queue the list could look like this: [100kB, 200kB, 300kB, ..., 3.9MB, 4MB].
+When a shard has a lot of small receipts in the queue, the list could look like this: [100kB, 200kB, 300kB, ..., 3.9MB, 4MB].
 When there's one huge receipt the list would be: [4MB] (receiving e.g. 100kB of bandwidth would be useless, so there's only 4MB in the list of options).
-Shards are able to tell the scheduler what bandwidth assignments make sense for their requests and the bandwidth scheduler is able to assign one of the sensible possibilities for every request.
+Shards are able to tell the scheduler what bandwidth assignments make sense for their requests and the bandwidth scheduler is able to assign one of the sensible options for every request.

 Conceptually a `BandwidthRequest` looks like this: